The European Union is facing an unparalleled immigration catastrophe. How is this migrant crisis likely to change Europe’s future?

 Very rarely does a single image cut through the clutter of the media to both shock and touch the heart.
 The wrenching photograph of a drowned 3-year-old Syrian boy washed up on a Turkish beach was splashed across front pages of newspapers around the globe, riveting world attention on the massive and often tragic immigration crisis threatening to overwhelm Europe.

-In a Europe already in trouble following the tumultuous Greek debt debacle, the migration crisis has eclipsed all other concerns.
-It risks spinning out of control as successive waves of migrants head there.
-Border mayhem, lack of common response and the inevitable questions of who will pay have member states of the EU squabbling to defend their own interests, seriously jeopardizing deeper European integration.
+In a Europe already in trouble following the tumultuous Greek debt debacle, the migration crisis eclipsed all other concerns.
+It risked spinning out of control as successive waves of migrants head there.
+Border mayhem, lack of common response and the inevitable questions of who will pay had member states of the EU squabbling to defend their own interests, seriously jeopardizing deeper European integration.

 According to an Italian newspaper report, reprinted in the Feb.
 18, 2015, Daily Mail in the U.K., ISIS planned to instigate a flood of 500,000 migrants into Europe as a form of psychological warfare.
 They also wanted to use the movement of peoples to bring several thousand of their followers into Europe’s communities.

 Whether or not this report is accurate, the fear of ISIS entering Europe through the thousands of migrants is real.